There are many cool words you can memorize when you get bored with your preferred memory techniques.

 How many houses have you lived in throughout your life?
 How many offices have you worked in?
 How many neighborhoods and stores do you know well?

-And when everything is working really well for you, the journey will be used for rehearsal alone.
 When you are called upon to access or use a word, your mind will magnetically fly to that location without needing to start at the beginning of that particular Memory Palace and walk through from station to station.

 That said, let me suggest that you temporarily modify your goal.